mbukowski/colemak-fix/README.md

-# Polish characters in HoldAndPress app for Colemak layout - fix
+# Polish Characters in HoldAndPress App for Colemak Layout - Fix
 In Colemak keyboard layout there is missing on Polish character in HoldAndPress app.
 Please find below a comprehensive solution.